OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 - Show logs of Media Node

         ./media_node logs

+- Show actual installed version of OpenVidu Server Pro and basic information about the deployment.

+        ./media_node version

+- Generate a report with useful information of the OpenVidu Server Pro deployment.
+This report includes: System information, containers running, logs and configuration files.
+More information about this command is available at troubleshooting section: [Generate a report with all deployment information](#generate-a-report-with-all-deployment-information_1)

+        ./media_node report

 > **WARNING 1:** after the Media Node service is up and running, you must manually add the Media Node to the cluster before you can start using it.
 Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to do so.